matboivin/raytracer/doc/intersection.md

 #### Finite cylinder

-Use the normal to compute intersection angle with cylinder.
+The intersection is inside the cylinder if:

 ```
 dot(ray dir, normal) > 0
 ```

+Else, the intersection is outside.